InsulatorGMan/stahr-tools/README.md

 # Contributing

 Pull requests are welcome.
-For major changes, please open an issue
+For major changes, please open an issue first to discuss what you would like to change.